RBReif/bgp-hijack-detection/README.md

 * Peer Awareness (a WITHDRAWAL message is only eliminating ANNOUNCEMENT messages from the same peer)
 * Writing found conflicts in a .JSON file
 * Analysing ASes which were potentially a victim or an attacker during BGP hijacks (based on frequency, topological relations and retrieving background information)
+* Additional, special monitoring of conflicts inside specified prefixes is now also implemented

 ## Acknowledgements